 - Inability to Adapt: Production systems that lack the agility to dynamically respond to unexpected events, such as material shortages or machine breakdowns, are forced into constant reactive firefighting.

-These underlying issues manifest as the frustrating symptoms of missed deliveries, increased operational costs, and stressed, unproductive teams.
+These underlying issues manifest as the frustrating symptoms of missed deliveries.
+They also manifest as higher operational costs.
+Together, these pressures create stressed, unproductive teams.

 LillyWorks PFM: Truly Improving Manufacturing Processes by Addressing the Root